 Since you do not need to shoot moving objects and usually you use a tripod for product shots, blurring is not a common problem.
-The camera will not shake and slow shutter speed will be enough to get clear and sharp photos.
+The camera will not shake, and slow shutter speed will be enough to get clear and sharp photos.
 If you are planning product shooting in a studio, then set the value to 1/13 and you can give your camera lighter.

 When the shooting is over, you need to start photo editing.
 At this stage, you should not forget about one of the most important product photography tips – before you begin to change the image, decide what final result you expect.
 If your pictures are for an e-commerce website, then take into account how they suit the overall concept of the page and if they are consistent with other products.

-Luxury Product Lightroom Presets
+Luxury Product Lightroom Color Correction

 It will be much easier for your customers to navigate the website if you take care of the coherent look of all the photos.
 This is especially important if you intend to get flat or simple product images.

 Your incredible product photography ideas can be ruined by any unwanted blemishes in the image.
-To fix such flaws you can use the “Spot Healing” tool.
+To fix such flaws, you can use the “Spot Healing” tool.
 If the spots are small and are on an almost uniform surface, this Photoshop tool will easily cope with them.
 You can also use a Clone Stamp tool to hide blemishes.

 One of the most common image editing options is background removal.
 If you want to cope with this task with the help of software, I recommend using a white product photography background.
-This technique allows you to add a color that is more suitable for your product, eliminate hairs or frayed threads, get a cleaner and more aesthetically complete image.
+This technique allows you to add a color that is more suitable for your product, eliminate hairs or frayed threads, and get a cleaner and more aesthetically complete image.

 If you need to change either the background color or the color of the product, I recommend using the Hue/Saturation tool.
 For example, you need to take pictures of a dozen shirts of various colors.
 Not to waste time on stacking and photographing each color variant, you can capture one color and then make the necessary changes using this tool.